Prostate health is essential to a man’s well-being. Urology Care at El Camino Hospital makes prevention and treatment a medical specialty.

 The Latest Technology for Precise Diagnostic Care: Artemis™

 If your doctor suspects cancer, or if you have prostate cancer that may be a good fit for active surveillance, your doctor may recommend a surveillance prostate biopsy, the removal of tissue samples to see if they contain abnormal cells.
-El Camino Hospital is the first and only South Bay hospital to offer Artemis™ 3D Imaging and Navigation for exceptionally precise imagery to diagnose and perform biopsies.
+El Camino Hospital is one of the first South Bay hospitals to offer Artemis™ 3D Imaging and Navigation for exceptionally precise imagery to diagnose and perform biopsies.

 Designed specifically for magnetic resonance imaging (MRI) of the prostate, Artemis combines MRI technology with ultrasound to better visualize prostate cancer tissue.
 An initial MRI image is fed into Artemis, which fuses it with a live ultrasound and converts it from a 2-D monochromatic ultrasound image to an enhanced 3-D color image.
 The result is an exceptionally clear and detailed real-time image of prostate abnormalities.